lautomator/collections/readme.md

 * Check the database configuration, including the connection and dev passwords.
 * Be sure all of the virtualenv requirements are set.
 * Check the path and/or symlink to make sure that your configuration file is imported into the settings (`seettings.py`).
+* Verify postgresql is running
+* Verify the virtual environment is running